 What We Do

-NCCP has had the privilege of supporting students in North Chicago Community Unit School District 187 since 2008.
-NCCP started as a bold and well-intentioned idea and has since evolved into a vibrant organization that employs close to 40 employees.
-With the help of thousands of volunteers, NCCP provides programs and services in all of North Chicago’s traditional public schools through our unique “community school model.”
+NCCP started as a bold and inventive idea and has since evolved into a vibrant organization with close to 40 employees.
+With the help of our strategic partners and thousands of volunteers, NCCP provides programs and services to all of North Chicago’s traditional public schools through our unique “community school model.”

 A community school is a hub which unites educators, families, and local partners to serve and support children, youth, teachers, and families.
 Community schools flourish when high-quality curriculum and instruction are strategically complemented by programs and services that support the whole child and create a positive learning atmosphere.